-- Audited consolidated financial statements, including the notes thereto, of the Group as of and for the year ended 31 December 2016 (which includes restated 2015 comparatives reflecting the adjustment made relating to discontinued operations), prepared in accordance with International Financial Reporting Standards and interpretations as adopted by the European Union, and International Financial Reporting Standards and interpretations as issued by the International Accounting Standards Board (together, "IFRS") and audited by Deloitte LLP, an independent auditor, together with the audit report in respect thereof (the "2016 Financial Statements"), which appear on pages 114 to 199 of the Group's 2016 Annual Report. - Audited consolidated financial statements, including the notes thereto, of the Group as of and for the year ended 31 December 2015, prepared in accordance with IFRS and audited by Deloitte LLP, an independent auditor, together with the audit report in respect thereof (the "2015 Financial Statements", and, together with the 2016 Financial Statements, the "Financial Statements"), which appear on pages 102 to 179 of the Group's 2015 Annual Report. - The Group Production Report for the 12 months ended 31 December 2016. - The Group Resources and Reserves as of 31 December 2016.
+- Unaudited interim consolidated financial statements, including the notes thereto, of the Group as at and for the six months ended 30 June 2017, prepared in accordance with International Accounting Standard 34 Interim Financial Reporting ("IAS 34") and reviewed by Deloitte LLP, an independent auditor, in accordance with the International Standard on Review Engagements 2410, together with the review report in respect thereof, which appear on pages 33 to 69 of the Group's 2017 Half-Year Report (the "2017 Interim Financial Statements"). - Audited consolidated financial statements, including the notes thereto, of the Group as at and for the year ended 31 December 2016 (which includes restated 2015 comparatives reflecting the adjustment made relating to discontinued operations), prepared in accordance with International Financial Reporting Standards and interpretations as adopted by the European Union, and International Financial Reporting Standards and interpretations as issued by the International Accounting Standards Board (together, "IFRS") and audited by Deloitte LLP, an independent auditor, together with the audit report in respect thereof (the "2016 Financial Statements"), which appear on pages 114 to 199 of the Group's 2016 Annual Report. - Audited consolidated financial statements, including the notes thereto, of the Group as at and for the year ended 31 December 2015, prepared in accordance with IFRS and audited by Deloitte LLP, an independent auditor, together with the audit report in respect thereof (the "2015 Financial Statements", and, together with the 2016 Financial Statements and the 2017 Interim Financial Statements, the "Financial Statements"), which appear on pages 102 to 179 of the Group's 2015 Annual Report. - The Group Production Report for the six months ended 30 June 2017. - The Group Production Report for the 12 months ended 31 December 2016. - The Group Resources and Reserves as at 31 December 2016.